-A pyrophoric solid is a solid which, even in small quantities, is liable to ignite within five minutes after coming into contact with air.
+- 4. A pyrophoric solid is a solid which, even in small quantities, is liable to ignite within five minutes after coming into contact with air. - 2.
+There are no general considerations.

-A pyrophoric solid is classified in a single category for this class using test N.2 in 33.3.1.4 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria according to the following table:
+3. A pyrophoric solid is classified in a single category for this class using test N.2 in 33.3.1.4 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria according to the following table:

-Table 2.10.1: Criteria for pyrophoric solids
+Table 12.10.1: Criteria for pyrophoric solids